Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Applications to DIQKD protocols

-\paragraph{One-way protocols.} Firstly, we sketch the calculation of the upper bound on the one-way key rate~\eref{eq:oneway_UB_ind_attack} based on the CC attack (see Apps.~\ref{sec:key_rates_CC} and \ref{sec:UBs_thresholds_CC} for a more detailed derivation) for the above CHSH-based protocol with finite detection efficiency $\eta$.
-Given that Alice does not make use of the publicly announced variable $M$, the bound~\eqref{eq:oneway_UB_ind_attack} reads
+Firstly, we sketch the calculation of the upper bound on the one-way key rate~\eref{eq:oneway_UB_ind_attack} based on the CC attack (see Apps.~\ref{sec:key_rates_CC} and \ref{sec:UBs_thresholds_CC} for a more detailed derivation) for the above CHSH-based protocol with finite detection efficiency $\eta$ and deterministic binning.
+For protocols in which Alice does not announce publicly any variable $M$ and bins her key setting outcome $A$ deterministically, the bound~\eqref{eq:oneway_UB_ind_attack} reads

 where the binary variable $A'$ is obtained by transforming the ternary outcome $A$ of Alice's measurement with $x^*=0$ by the stochastic map